-For each procedure included in the report, the total number of hospitalizations for patients 18 years and older, after exclusions, is reported.
+For each procedure included in the report, the total number of acute care hospitalizations for patients 18 years and older, after exclusions, is reported.
 If two procedures from the same procedure group were performed during the same hospitalization, the case was only counted once.

-Measures with Risk-Adjusted/Statistical Ratings
+Measures with Risk-Adjusted Ratings

 Risk-adjusted ratings are reported for mortality, readmission and extended postoperative length of stay measures.
-The rating identifies whether the hospital's observed value of a given outcome was significantly higher than, significantly lower than, or not significantly different than expected based on patient risk factors (see "Risk Adjustment and Statistical Ratings" for methodology details, and Appendix C and D for examples).
+The rating identifies whether the hospital's observed value of a given outcome was significantly higher than, significantly lower than, or not significantly different than expected based on patient risk factors (see "Risk Adjustment and Statistical Ratings" for methodology details and Appendix C and D for examples).
 Ratings are reported for hospitals with five or more cases in the analysis.

-Mortality (Reported for CABG and PCI for a Heart Attack only)
+Mortality (Reported for CABG, PCI for a Heart Attack, PCI without a Heart Attack, SAVR, and SAVR with CABG only)